- Short report

 Asthma is common in the elderly and is often confounded with other conditions such as COPD or cardiac diseases.
 A change in asthma phenotype in the elderly and the many deficiencies observed in the management of this population may explain the poor outcomes observed.
 These care-gaps should be considered and more research performed on the optimal management of asthma in the aging patient.

-• Careful assessment of asthma control and barriers to achievement of such control - particularly adherence to therapy, poor inhaler techniques, influence of co-morbidities and other management deficiencies - should be addressed.
+Key-messages for the clinician • Asthma in the elderly should be distinguished from other conditions such as COPD and heart conditions. • Careful assessment of asthma control and barriers to achievement of such control - particularly adherence to therapy, poor inhaler techniques, influence of co-morbidities and other management deficiencies - should be addressed. • As we have few data on the optimal management of asthma in this population, current general guidelines should be used. • A multi-disciplinary approach should be ensured to look at the various global aspects of elderly asthmatic health. |

 References